javierbrea/eslint-plugin-boundaries/packages/website/docs/overview.md

 ```

 :::note
 This is a very simplified view.
-See **[Selectors](./selectors/selectors.md)** for the full syntax and capabilities of selectors, and **[Rules](./policies/policies.mdx)** for the full list of rule properties.
+See **[Selectors](./selectors/selectors.md)** for the full syntax and capabilities of selectors, and **[Policies](./policies/policies.mdx)** for the full list of policy properties.
 :::

 ### 4. Get Instant Feedback

-When a file violates a dependencies rule, ESLint reports an error.
+When a file violates a dependencies rule policy, ESLint reports an error.
 For example, a model importing a view:

 ```javascript
 // src/models/model-a/index.js